 Calendar Connection ↑ Back to top

-WooCommerce Bookings enables a two-way sync with Google Calendar.
-You will need a Google account to use this functionality.
+WooCommerce Bookings enables one-way or two-way sync with Google Calendar.
+You need a Google account to use this functionality.

 Questions and Feedback ↑ Back to top

 Have a question before you buy?
 Please fill out this pre-sales form.

 Already purchased and need some assistance?
 Get in touch with a Happiness Engineer via the Help Desk.